jethrolam/hkrallies/README.md

-# hkrally
-Contains NetLogo Models for Hong Kong Rallies
+This repository contains NetLogo Models for various Hong Kong Rallies